Last week I did a webinar on MySQL Troubleshooting and Performance Optimization with Percona Monitoring And Management v2 (PMM2).

 Q: Can you send the queries you are using?

-I’m planning to write a separate blog post about using Clickhouse directly with Percona Monitoring and Management and I will share queries in it.
+I have written a separate blog post about using Clickhouse directly with Percona Monitoring and Management and I share queries in it.

 Q: Using PMM can we determine the optimal Redo logfile size for performance?